Skip to content

 B2G E-Invoicing

-It is mandatory for all Polish public administrations to accept electronic invoices through the “PEFcentral platform in plain PEPPOL BIS 3.0 UBL format or a Polish extended “Faktura specjalizowana” variant.
+It is mandatory for all Polish public administrations to accept electronic invoices through the “PEF” central platform in plain PEPPOL BIS 3.0 UBL format or a Polish extended “Faktura specjalizowana” variant.
 The PEF platform is also connected directly to the Peppol network.

 However, invoices can currently also be sent in paper or PDF format, as long as a complete audit trail is ensured.

 Additionally, e-invoicing will become mandatory for all B2G transactions in Poland in 2026, following several delays.
-The roll-out will consist of 2 phases, depending on company annual turnover:
+The roll-out will consist of 3 phases, depending on company annual turnover:

-• February 1, 2026: mandatory for companies with +200 PLN annual turnover
+• February 1, 2026:

-• April 1, 2026: mandatory for all companies
+• April 1, 2026: Sending of e-invoices mandatory for medium & small companies

 Incidentally, a new central platform called “KSeF” (also directly connected to the Peppol network) is also available in addition to the PEF platform.
-All invoices going through the KSeF platform have to be issued in a new XML format called “FA(2)“.
+All invoices going through the KSeF platform have to be issued in a new XML format called “FA(3)“.

 Invoices must be archived for 5 years in most cases.